k-lombard/TutorCare/README.md

 ```

 ### Starting API Backend
-- cd into api folder
+- cd into api folder of cloned project
 - **If on Windows run:**
 ```
   docker-compose up web